Junk mail, spam and unwanted texts and calls

 - You have consented to receiving direct marketing calls and this consent has been recorded in the NDD

 Mobile phone numbers are automatically ‘opted out’ on the NDD to receive direct marketing calls.
 These rules are set our in the ePrivacy Regulations.

-How do I stop unwanted cold calls?
+How to stop unwanted cold calls

 Contact your service provider and tell them that you do not want to get direct marketing calls.
 This will be recorded on the NDD ‘do not call register’, within 5 working days of you making the request.
 Companies in Ireland are then banned from calling you for direct marketing purposes.

 You can make a complaint if:

 - You get a call more than 28 days after your details are recorded in the ‘do not call register’

 - You have told the company not to contact you again

 If your number is ex-directory, your number should be automatically recorded as not wanting to receive direct marketing calls.
 This applies in all cases, unless you have changed your preference to allow them to contact you.
 Ex-directory means your number is not listed in phone books or with directory enquiries.